surrealroad/alfred-reminders/README.md

 - `r decide what to have for lunch !lo`
 - `r make a turkey sandwich p3`

+### Lists

+To choose a list to use on a per-reminder basis, type `in <list name> list` right at the end of the command, for example `r Get Santa outfit !2 in Christmas list`.
+If a matching list can't be found, you won't be able to action the command.

+In all other cases, the default Reminders list will be used (typically the first one).
+If you prefer, you can edit the `defaultList` variable within the workflow's Arg and Vars node (note that you'll have to edit this each time you upgrade the workflow however).

 ### Apps
 Get reminded about the app you're using, for example the selected file in Finder, or the current tab in Chrome or Safari.